zonghan-chen/GD32F470I/README.md

   |     $bits$      |    ADC bit number     |

   - There is a bridge divider by 4 integrated on the $V_{BAT}$ pin, it connects $V_{BAT}/4$ to the ADC_IN18 input channel.
 Therefore, the converted digital value of ADC_IN18 input channel is $V_{BAT}/4$.

+## 08_ADC0_ADC1_Follow_Up_Mode

+**The working principle of the TIMER Prescaler and Auto-Reload Register:**

+- **Prescaler:**
+  - **Hardware design logic:** A prescaler is a counter that starts counting from zero to the set prescaler value, then returns to zero and generates a pulse.
+  - **Configuration method:** If the frequency division coefficient is required to be $N$, the value of `timer_oc_parameter_struct.prescaler` should be set to $N-1$.
+- **Auto-Reload Register (APR) :**
+  - **Role:**
+    - Determine the overflow period of the timer.
+    - The timer starts counting from zero and increments by one for each received clock pulse.
+When the count reaches the value of ARR, the timer overflows and triggers an interrupt or updates an event, then starts counting from zero again.
+  - **Configuration method:** If the timer overflow period is required to be $N$, the value of `timer_oc_parameter_struct.period` should be set to $N-1$.